-INDEPENDENT CUSTODY VISITING SCHEME HEME Custody Suite Custody Suite VISIT REPORT FORM Date: Date: Page of Time atTime inPolice StationCustody Suite Imr If immediate access to Custody Suite not gained please state why Immediate access is: entering the custody suite within 5 minutes or less of informing staff of your arrival Time Visit Started No in Custody Time Visit Ended Cell No. Custody Ref.
+INDEPENDENT CUSTODY VISITING SCHEME Custody Suite VISIT REPORT FORM Date: Date: Page of Time Police S Cı Time i Istody \$ lmn ····· , Visit rted No in Custody Time Visit Ended Cell No. Custody Ref.
 No. Adult or Juvenile A or J Gender M or F Category DP Seen Consent to see C.R Y or N C.R.
-Seen Y or N Issues Raised Briefly outline why person or record not seen and any matters for t attention of the Custody Officer he W Action T hat was done issue c to sort the
+Seen Y or N Issues Raised Briefly outline why person or record not seen and any matters for the attention of the Custody Officer W Action To hat was done issue o to sort the